danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 _title_ is an open ended list of arguments that will be appended together and used as the navigation bar title, "URL" is used by default when there are no title arguments.

 Local files are opened in a slide up web view within PdParty while all others are opened by the system in their respective apps: "http://" & "https://" in Safari, "maps://" in Maps, etc.

+On iOS 10+, non-local URLs are opened asynchronously.

 #### Game Controllers